-and network transfer.
+Machine and network costs Based on these approximations and the costs of running our full experiment, we can extrapolate the costs of longer attacks targeting various fractions of VDOs.
+The dominant costs are those of machines and network transfer.
 Each effective Sybil needs a unique IP address and port combination.
 An EC2 instance can only use a single IP address, so the attacker needs one instance for every 65535 effective Sybils.
 (ClearView easily support this number on even a "small" instance.)
 Each instance costs about \$500/year with reserved pricing.

 Network transfer is the dominant cost for most attack parameter choices.
 We can estimate the transfer costs based on the average bandwidth used by each Sybil.
 EC2 prices inbound and outbound transfers differently, so we report averages for both directions.
 During our 8-hour trial period running 320k effective Sybils, ClearView transferred 145 GB in and 5.5 GB out, for an average bandwidth per effective Sybil of 15.7 B/s in and 0.589 B/s out.
-Our other trials produced similar results, indicating that the network transfer cost of running an attack for one year would be \$52.80- \$54.80 per thousand effective Sybils.
+Our other trials produced similar results, indicating that the network transfer cost of running an attack for one year would be \$52.80-\$54.80 per thousand effective Sybils.

 Figure 4 estimates the cost of EC2 instances and transfer for year-long attacks aiming to recover various fractions of VDOs.
 For the default Vanish secret sharing parameters of k = 7 and n = 10, recovering 25% of VDOs would cost about \$1950 per year, 90% would cost about \$3750, and 99% would cost about \$5900.
-For secret sharing parameters of k = 9 and n = 10, recovering 25% of VDOs would cost about \$3150 per year, 90% would cost about \$7350, and 99% would cost about \$11,950.
+For secret sharing parameters of k = 9 and n = 10, recovering 25% of VDOs would cost about \$3150 per year, 90% would cost about \$11,950.
 For the Vanish paper's conservative secret sharing parameters of k = 45 and n = 50, recovering 25% of VDOs would cost about \$4850 per year, recovering 90% would cost about \$6900, and recovering 99% would cost about \$9000.